tychonievich/graphics/md/text/shadowmap.md

         drawStuff()
     }

-If you have a scene where different objects need different shaders this organizaton will become more complicated.
+If you have a scene where different objects need different shaders this organization will become more complicated.

 # Render depth to a texture